Book Review: Escaping The Housing Trap

 Without a doubt, compact, transit-oriented, and mixed-use development out performs sprawling, car-oriented, and single-use development in a number of metrics, including tax revenue and infrastructure finance.
 Through Sprawl Repair, it’s even possible to transform underperforming suburban areas into higher-performing mixed-use centers.
 Still, this transit-oriented development pattern is not entirely safe from the Strong Towns critique.

 From the Strong Towns perspective, many mixed-use and multi-story developments share certain disadvantages with single-use and lower-density developments despite the surface-level differences in appearance.
-While compact development can achieve a level of walkability and urbanity that shopping plazas, office parks, and tract housing often lack, both share the characteristic of being large-scale development patterns.
+While compact development can achieve a level of walkability and urbanity that shopping plazas, office parks, and tract housing often lack, both share the characteristic of being large-scale and coarser grain development patterns.
 The presence or absence of sidewalks, street trees, and storefronts with apartments above belies similarities in how McMain Streets and McMansions are planned, financed, constructed, and managed.

 Large-scale developments, whether more urban or more suburban in appearance, require well-capitalized developers, tens or hundreds of millions in financing from big banks and institutional investors, well-insured Architectural, Engineering, and Construction firms, and other real estate professionals that are unlikely to be sourced from within the local community where development is occurring.
 Commercial tenants of large-scale developments are more likely to be chain retailers interested in signing 10-year triple net leases.
 And unfortunately, money spent in chain stores is far more likely to be exported out of the community than money spent in locally-owned businesses.
 As a result, most of the expenditures, revenue, and value of large-scale developments is extracted out of rather than distributed within the places where they are built.
 The money needed to finance large-scale development can be – to use Jane Jacob’s term – “cataclysmic”.